 I decided that I should air my dirty secrets and share my tips for proper denim care, including an answer to this debate of whether to wash our denim or not to wash your denim!

-The truth is… I do wash my jeans, but I do so very, vary sparingly.
+I do wash my jeans, but I do so very, vary sparingly.

 In addition to the environmental impact we can have by instituting a more sustainable approach to our household chores, washing machines and dryers are very harsh environments for clothes, so you have to take special care.

 Besides my infrequent washing regime, I also practice a few habits that keep my jeans looking their best in between forays into the wilderness of laundry day.
 If you’re gonna buy nice jeans (which I really recommend doing if you wear denim a lot), you should take proper care of them, so you get your money’s worth, right??

 Keeping your clothes in good shape longer is such an important step in sustainable fashion!

 A few rules for those times few and far between when you do need to wash your jeans… Washing jeans on their own is a great idea though not mandatory.

 Always use cold water and go light on the laundry soap, letting the movement of the washing machine shake the dirt loose.
 It’s also good practice to button and flip your jeans inside out so the color doesn’t escape as easily.